dotnet falcon

 Jun 14, 2019

 Totally unexpectedly I ran into something "new" in Azure: the Azure SignalR service.
 It's been out there for a while, but somehow I haven't come across it (to be fair, it is now one of the better-marketed services of Azure).
-According to the documentation, it gives you a lot of
+According to the documentation,

 Default interface implementation in C# 8